Marceillo/eco-shave/README.md

 # Business Model

 This is a B2C (Business To Consumer)-model so when a client buys a product the transaction is completed.
-The dajango platform is able to upscale when needed and customize when needed to it is able adjust to market needs.
+The dajango platform is able to upscale when needed and customize when needed, so  it is able adjust to market needs.
 Company that sells shaving products for DE double-edge blades or single-edge blades and accessories.
 The razors can be used for a lifetime even passed on to other generations and still customers can get the best shaves.
 So in actual fact each time a customer uses these products they are helping the environment and saving at the same time.

-## DE and SE Shaving – The Philosophy
+## Shaving Philosophy

 * The shaving razors are the best in my opinion.
 After you go through a small learning curve you get the best shaves.
 * It's a customizable shave where you can change different accessories such as blades and soaps even your shaving routine plays a role, endless way of customizing your shave.